jula20ad/Master-Thesis-2022/README.md

 The code for Rebecca Schwartz and Julie Laustsens' master thesis for the MSc in Finance and Investment at Copenhagen Business School.

-The data and analysis is divided into 18 files, 4 excel and 14 jupyter notebooks.
+The analysis is divided into 14 jupyter notebooks.
 In every notebook a path is set in the begining of the file.

 __________________________________
-Excel file: 'Eikon_data_to_python' contains cleaned data from 1999-2021 on the 226 European banks.

-Excel file: 'euribor-ready_to_python' contains the 1 month EURIBOR rate excressed in monthly rate from 1999-2021.
-The EURIBOR rate is used as the risk free rate in the analysis.

-Excel file: 'market data to python' contains the monthly prices on MSCI Europe Investable Market Index from 1999 to 2021.

-Excel file: 'Country dist' containts a list with 226 banks and their belonging country.

 Jupyter notebook: 'Load of data_GitHub' contains further data cleaning, return and ratio calculations, and outlier treatment.
-Additionally, a banks affiliation country is connected to the data (link between data Eikon_data_to_python & Country dist.)
+Additionally, a banks affiliation country is connected to the data.

 Jupyter notebook: 'Descriptive_stat_GitHub' contains descriptiv statistics of the data overall and on country level.
 Additionally, a equal- and value-weighted portfolio is constructed with all banks and the distribution of excess return is examined.
 Dependencies to file 'Load of data_GitHub'.